slaapz/LandingPage/readme.md

 # HTML Landing Page.

-This repo has a mini project I did to create a landing page the displays every time I start my browser.
+This repo has a mini project I did to create a landing page that displays every time I start my browser.
 It displays a background image (all downloaded from pexels.com), the current time which constantly updates, a greeting and a message.
-The backgound image and the heading colors are randomized between 7 different packages.
+The background image and the heading colors are randomized between 7 different packages.

 #This repo contains the following folders and files